 Graduate Student Representatives

-Tong is the Graduate Representative contact person for general inquiries.
+Tong is the Graduate Representative contact person for GSAS Events.
 She is a Ph.D. student in the SIM Lab, studying empathy and neural mechanisms underlying people's ability to understand another's emotions.
 Tong joined Grad Reps hoping to help facilitate communication between the faculty and the grad students, and to contribute to social events in the psychology department.
 In her free time, she enjoys going to music events in Boston and playing tennis.

-Jourdan Parent is the Graduate Representative contact person for website resource information.
+Jourdan Parent is a Graduate Representative contact person for Faculty-Student communications.
 Jourdan is a third-year Ph.D. student in the Neurochemistry and Cognition Lab.
 She graduated from Boston University with a B.A. in Neuroscience.
 Her research projects use MR and PET imaging techniques to understand how individual differences in catecholamine function are related to higher-level cognition and brain network activity in healthy older adults.
 Currently, she is working on several projects focused on assessing how local and long-range functional connectivity is associated with changes in catecholamine synthesis capacity, Alzheimer’s Disease pathology, and cognitive function in aging.
 Jourdan joined the graduate representatives to help incoming graduate students navigate their transition into the program and also advocate for current students in the continuing growth and development of the psychology programs.
 In her free time, Jourdan enjoys watching crime documentaries and going for walks with her dog.